evturn/glorified/config/tasks.md

 -Checkmark adds sets model {done: true}
 	-models that are done get class '.done' grey, position.length + 1

--Trash deletes item from DB

 -Click username shows all details

--Refresh list menu when new note is added
+-Refresh MenuList menu when new note is added

++Trash deletes item from DB
 +show total notes in list
 +Facebook avatar
 +Put ajax call in active-list view with click event